PalladioSimulator/Palladio-Supporting-Branding/org.palladiosimulator.license/readme.txt

 Date: 2015/06/16

 Other features using this feature as a "shared license" will "inherit" the attributes configured in the feature.properties file.

+Limitations:
-Such an inheritance does not work for the "sites to visit" attribute.
+- Does not work for the "sites to visit" attribute
+- Does not work for branding

 Additional information about shared licenses are here: http://relengofthenerds.blogspot.de/2011/01/implementing-shared-licenses-with-37m5.html